Candelabra: History

 By the 20th century, electric light became the common form of lighting, which rendered the use of candle light non-essential.
 Candelabra, however, continued to be used, especially on formal occasions.
-Nowadays candles may still be used, but they may also be substituted by artificial candles with LED or incandescent light bulbs.
+Nowadays candles are still commonly used, but they may also be substituted by artificial candles with LED or incandescent light bulbs.
+The term ‘candelabra’ is commonly used to describe small light bulbs used in chandeliers and other lighting fixtures made for decoration as well as lighting.